Overview

 OFA Position

-OFA believes more broad consideration should be given to the effect of possible school closures, giving due consideration to the potential impact on the students, as well as on the entire community.
+OFA believes that significant consideration should be given to the effect of rural school closures given the impact it would have the students and the entire community.

-- How long will students spend on a bus to their new school?
-This could have implications on the students’ health, academic performance, and overall development.
+- The increased travelling time to attend a larger school could have implications on the students’ health, academic performance, and overall development.
 The student may be too tired to concentrate on his or her lessons because of having to catch the bus so early.
-Should seven-year-olds have to commute?
 In addition, some students will be required to quit after-school teams and activities because of the long commute.

-OFA believes the government should recognize that, even though the school board may not be deemed ‘small, rural or remote’ according to the Provincial Government’s funding formula, many have small, rural schools within their board.
-Rural schools have unique needs that must be considered, such as smaller classroom sizes and a higher per-pupil cost for goods and services.
+OFA believes the government should recognize that rural schools have unique needs and bring immense value to their students and community, such as smaller classroom sizes and a higher per-pupil cost for goods and services.